rodalton/watson-functions/README.md

 ## Watson Assistant
 While the Cloud Functions included in this repository can be invoked like any other Cloud Function outside the context of Watson Assistant, these instructions are targeted at calling a Cloud Function from a Watson Assistant dialog node.
 We also assume here that you've created a Watson Assistant instance running in the US South Region and that you've created a Watson Assistant Workspace already.

+#Create a dialog node to call a Cloud Function
 To call a Cloud Function from Watson Assistant, we'll need to update a dialog node in the Workspace with details of the Cloud Function to call.
 We assume at this point, that you've identified the node that'll invoke a Cloud Function having met a defined condition in the node.
 For example, you might have a dialog node dedicated to making calls to Watson Discovery.
 The node might have a condition that aligns with an #ask-discovery intent.
 Follow the steps belows to update your Watson Assitant Workspace.

 1. Open Watson Assistant using the Launch Tool